golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 ## Introduction

 Since Yagna 0.16, Golem offers a new way to pay for tasks indirectly (via a smart contract) called Deposits.
-As a result, the Golem protocol does not require funds for the Provider to be sent from the Requestor wallet.
-This new payment method covers a use-case where services created on top of Golem allow end-users to pay for tasks orchestrated by the service.
+As a result, the Golem protocol doesn't require funds for the Provider to be sent from the Requestor wallet.
+This new payment method covers use cases where services created on top of Golem allow end-users to pay for tasks orchestrated by the service.

 ## Tutorial scenario

-In this tutorial, we will implement a simple scenario:
+In this tutorial, we'll implement a simple scenario:

-We have a user who will pay for the computation performed on the golem network ( the Funder).
+We have a user who will pay for the computation performed on the Golem network (the Funder).
-We also have another user who operates a golem node (yagna) and can run the requestor script ( the Spender).
+We also have another user who operates a Golem node (Yagna) and can run the requestor script (the Requestor).
-We will show all the steps needed to arrange, so the Spender will run the computations for the Funder and pay using crypto from the Funder's pocket utilizing the Deposits feature.
+We will show all the steps needed to arrange for the Requestor to run computations for the Funder and pay using crypto from the Funder's account utilizing the Deposits feature.
-The computation is just an `echo` command executed on two nodes.
+The computation involves simply running an `echo` command on two nodes.

-The tutorial will use the Holesky test network for payments and in particular the LockPayment contract under the `0x63704675f72A47a7a183112700Cb48d4B0A94332` address created by Golem.
+This tutorial will use the Holesky test network for payments, specifically the LockPayment contract at the address `0x63704675f72A47a7a183112700Cb48d4B0A94332`, created by Golem.

-The scenario major steps:
+Here are the main steps of the scenario:

-1. The Funder creates a deposit for the Spender using the LockPayment contract and passes the deposit ID to the Spender.
+1. The Funder creates a deposit for the Requestor using the LockPayment contract and passes the deposit ID to the Requestor.
-2. Spender runs the computations and uses the deposit to pay the providers for resources.
+2. The Requestor runs the computations and uses the deposit to pay the providers for resources.

 ## Code organization

-The code is organized in several files.
+The code is organized across several files:

-- _user.mjs_ contains actions performed by the Funder, which are related to deposit creation,
+- `user.mjs`: Contains actions performed by the Funder, such as deposit creation.
-- _observer.mjs_ contains code that is used to monitor events on the LockPayment contract,
+- `observer.mjs`: Contains code used to monitor events on the LockPayment contract.
-- _index.mjs_ contains the requestor script and orchestration for the overall process,
+- `index.mjs`: Contains the requestor script and orchestration for the overall process.
-- _"config.mjs"_ - contains configuration data for the example,
+- `"config.mjs"`: Contains configuration data for the example.
-- _"abiGLM.json"_ and _"abiLOCK.json"_ are JSON files that describe how to interact with respective smart contracts, they can be obtained from the [Etherscan](https://holesky.etherscan.io/).
+- `"abiGLM.json"` and `"abiLOCK.json"`:  JSON files that describe how to interact with the respective smart contracts; these can be obtained from [Etherscan](https://holesky.etherscan.io/).

 ## How to run the example: